raspberrypilearning/butterfly-garden/en/step_5.md

 --- /task ---

 --- task ---
-Change the direction to `90` (90 degrees) so the butterfly starts off pointing to the right:
+Change the direction to `90` (90 degrees) so that the butterfly starts off pointing to the right:

 ```blocks3
 when flag clicked